PrathameshTugaonkar/SPMV/README.md

 Above code explains the three different pardigms of the graphs.
 * Use of linear algebra for graph traversal.
 * Breadth First Strategy
-* Parallellism
+* Parallellism using OpenMP

 ## References

-[1] Paul Burkhardt, “Optimal algebraic Breadth-First Search for sparse graphs”. https://arxiv.org/pdf/1906.03113.pdf
+> [1] Paul Burkhardt, “Optimal algebraic Breadth-First Search for sparse graphs”. https://arxiv.org/pdf/1906.03113.pdf

 [2] Kepner et al., “Mathematical Foundations of the GraphBLAS”.